 - The Toddler Bed: after we dropped off passengers in Columbia, I suddenly had an empty seat next to me.
 Until we reached Durham after sunrise, I attempted to treat my two seats (and the seatbelt holster in between them) as a small toddler day bed.
 Scrunched and slightly embarrassing, but easily the most effective – finally, a fitful nap!

-In the middle of my “toddler bed” nap, we took a 30-minute rest stop (at 5:00am) at a Love’s gas station somewhere between Columbia and Fayetteville, North Carolina.
+We did what we had to.
+Call it the survival instinct.In the middle of my “toddler bed” nap, we took a 30-minute rest stop (at 5:00am) at a Love’s gas station somewhere between Columbia and Fayetteville, North Carolina.
 Those who did not know about the temperature situation bought the $10 blankets shelved in the back corner of the store.
 A few people bought bags of food from Arby’s.
 Most of us took the chance to use a normal bathroom, not the terrifying closet one in the back of the bus.

-After we parked at the Richmond bus station, I stumbled down the narrow back staircase, snatched my suitcase off the curb where it sat waiting for me, and collapsed into the front seat of my friend’s Camry, peeling off a few of my climate controlled layers, triumphant, a MegaBus survivor.
+Bus riders are tough people.After we parked at the Richmond bus station, I stumbled down the narrow back staircase, snatched my suitcase off the curb where it sat waiting for me, and collapsed into the front seat of my friend’s Camry, peeling off a few of my climate controlled layers, triumphant, a MegaBus survivor.

 About The AuthorPaige Sullivan is currently an MFA candidate in the creative writing program at Georgia State University, where she also works as a composition instructor and an assistant editor at Five Points, a literary journal.
 Her poetry appears in Lines + Stars, Naugatuck River Review, The Red Clay Review, and others.
 In her spare time, she loves to write about foodways, ethics, creativity, and personal narratives.
 You can find her on Twitter @BPaigeSullivan, her own website and on Epicure & Culture.